 The fee is not a deposit.
-The fee is used entirely to cover the expenses of the program and not given back as a deposit for the return of paint or empty paint cans.
+The fee is used entirely to cover the expenses of running the program.
+The fee is not given back as a deposit for the return of paint or empty paint cans.

 Are we required to show the fee on receipts?